Practical guide to visiting Barcelona’s Sagrada Família

 What is the Sagrada Família?

-The Sagrada Família (literally: “The Holy Family”) is a world famous church in the Eixample neighborhood in Barcelona and the most visited monument in this Spanish city.
-People from all over the world come to Barcelona to admire the basilica, some because of its architecture, others for religious reasons.
+The Sagrada Família (literally: “The Holy Family”) is Antoni Gaudí’s world famous church in the Eixample neighborhood in Barcelona and the most visited monument in Barcelona.
+People from all over the world come to admire the basilica, some because of its architecture, others for religious reasons.
+Both outside and inside, this basilica with its unique shapes and structures is completely different from any other church in the world.
+It takes about an hour to an hour and a half for the church itself, and if you want to go into one of the towers, about 1,5 hours.

-Tickets Sagrada Família
+Tickets & guided tours Sagrada Família

 1. Standard ticket with audioguide